changdo2000/aoc2024/README.md

 # aoc2024
-First time attending Advent of Code with Base
+First time attending Advent of Code with Base.vn